 James&Co Is A Bluesign® System Partner For Synthetic Leather (aka 'lether™')

-James&Co joined Bluesign® in partnership as a Bluesign® SYSTEM PARTNER in 2020.
+James&Co was verified by Bluesign® in partnership as a Bluesign® SYSTEM PARTNER in 2020.
 The significance of working in partnership with Bluesign going forward cannot be over-stated.

 About Bluesign®: global partner for a sustainable textile industry

 Bluesign® was founded in 2000 by a group of textile and chemical experts.
 They sought to develop a textile product with the lowest possible environmental burden, with resource-improving production and augmented safety for workers and consumers.
 They formed an independent company called BLUESIGN.

 The objective was and remains working with suppliers, manufacturers and top brands to reduce the overall environmental footprint of the textiles they use, with a particular focus on the chemicals used.
 Bluesign provides an holistic solution for safe and environmentally friendly textile production, working at each step of the supply chain to ensure that products meet rigorous benchmarks focussed on people, the environment and resources.

 The ultimate result for those with whom it works for enhanced outcomes for the textiles under examination is verification and certification with a Bluesign Product® seal.